Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Origin: vendor

-Debian’s GCC configure-time flags are in this file, stored in the CONFARGS variable.
+Debian’s GCC configure-time flags can be found in this file, stored in the CONFARGS variable.

 Debian’s Clang/LLVM configure-time flags.